Parents In Developing Nations Are Also Worried About Kids and Mobile Technologies

 March 16, 2019

 Worrying about children spending too much time online may sound like a first-world problem, but a new Pew Research Center study suggests it is now a universal problem.
 In fact, parents in developing countries are increasingly just as worried about the negative effects of digital technologies as their first-world counterparts.
-But if screen time is a major concern for many parents in developing nations, in many developing and emerging economies, parents are more concerned about the types of content their children may encounter online.
+But if screen time is a major concern for many parents in developing nations, in many developing and emerging economies, parents are more concerned about the types of content their children may encounter online, especially on mobile phones.

-Use of Mobile Devices Is On the Rise Worldwide
+Use of Mobile Phones Is On the Rise Worldwide

 The Pew Research Center’s new study sought to measure how many people in emerging and developing economies now have access to mobile devices and to further probe their attitudes about mobile technologies.
 The survey included data from people living in 11 nations worldwide across four global regions: Mexico, Venezuela and Colombia; South Africa and Kenya; India, Vietnam and the Philippines; and Tunisia, Jordan, and Lebanon.